Skip to main content

 First 6 to 12 Hours

-Early withdrawal symptoms may begin within several hours after the last drink.
-Individuals may experience anxiety, sweating, nausea, shaking, headache, irritability, and difficulty sleeping.
+Early symptoms may include anxiety, sweating, nausea, shaking, headache, irritability, and difficulty sleeping.

 12 to 48 Hours

-Symptoms may intensify during this stage.
-Some individuals experience increased heart rate, high blood pressure, tremors, vomiting, confusion, or hallucinations.
-Seizure risk may also be higher during this period for certain individuals.
+Symptoms may intensify.
+Some individuals experience increased heart rate, high blood pressure, tremors, vomiting, confusion, hallucinations, or seizures.

 Days 2 Through 4

-This is often the most medically concerning phase for individuals at risk of severe withdrawal.
+For people at risk of complicated withdrawal, the first several days can require especially close medical monitoring.
 Delirium tremens may occur in some cases and can involve confusion, agitation, hallucinations, fever, and dangerous changes in vital signs.

 Days 5 Through 7

-For many individuals, physical symptoms begin improving during this period.
-Sleep, appetite, and energy may gradually stabilize, although emotional symptoms and cravings can continue.
+For many individuals, acute physical symptoms begin improving during this period.
+Sleep, appetite, and energy may gradually stabilize, although cravings and emotional symptoms can continue.

 Weeks Following Detox